web4more/html-simple-dialogs/README.md

 🛑 This polyfill **only works with Node.js**.
 If you're using Deno or a browser, these functions are already provided for you.

+⚠️ We use `node:readline/promises` which was added in Node.js v17.0.0.

 ## Usage

 ![Node.js](https://img.shields.io/static/v1?style=for-the-badge&message=Node.js&color=339933&logo=Node.js&logoColor=FFFFFF&label=)